burtonrodman/ServiceConstructorGenerator/README.md

 2. Add a using for `burtonrodman.FieldInjectionGenerator` to the top of your C# file.
 3. Add a `[GenerateFieldInjectionConstructor]` attribute to your class.
 4. Add the `partial` keyword on your class.
+5. Optionally, add an `[InjectAsOptions]` attribute on any field that should be wrapped with IOptions.

 In this example, the following constructor will be generated: